- Pre-Health Advising

-For the standards of the Health Professions Advising Office, a re-applicant is an individual who has previously participated in the Health Professions Advising Office's Committee Process and completed a mock interview.
-Even if you withdrew your AMCAS/AACOMAS/AADSAS application in a prior application cycle, if you completed this mock interview you are considered a Re-Applicant by the HPAO.
+For the standards of the HPAO, a re-applicant is an individual who has previously submitted a Pre-Health Packet and completed a mock interview.
+Even if you completed the mock interview but did not end up submitting your primary application, you are considered a Re-Applicant by the HPAO.

 Are You Ready to "Re-apply"?
 Here is what the Professional Schools will be assessing:

 There are many reasons why an applicant may not be accepted to professional school.
 Some of the most common reasons are GPA- Science and/or Overall, Test Score- MCAT, DAT, or OAT, limited patient interaction and clinical experience, late submission of application or supplemental documents, or any combination of the reasons.

 Before you move forward with your application, you should consider the following: